KhaledAwadallah/Bachelor_Thesis_Experiments/README.md

 Files in this project (what each file implements):

 - `data/muv.csv`
-  Raw dataset snapshot (MUV subset) used for experiments / preprocessing input.
+  Dataset used for the experiments.

 - `data_processing.py`
   Preprocessing and dataset preparation: fingerprint/feature computation.